-- (1) A development plan with emphasis on stakeholders' participation in the formulation process in accordance with the specified and well-accepted five stages. - Sub-area Study and Analysis; - Formulation of development scenarios; - Preparation of integrated development strategies; - Compilation of a long list of projects and programmes; - Preparation of a short list of priority projects and programmes. - (2) The Lower Mekong Basin (LMB) is divided into 10 sub-areas (SA) based on the hydrological conditions and country boundary.
-The Mekong Basin's part in Thailand includes SA-2T (covering Kok and Mekong river basins in the North), SA-3T (Mekong River Basin in the Northeast), SA-5T (Chi and Mun river basins), and SA-9T (Tonle Sap sub-basin) (Figure 1 depicts the BDP sub-areas of the Lower Mekong Basin.) - (3) Three activities were simultaneously undertaken, i.e. (1) formulation of development plan, (2) public consultation and participation, and (3) capacity building of the institutions and stakeholders involved in this plan.
+- A development plan with emphasis on stakeholders' participation in the formulation process in accordance with the specified and well-accepted five stages. - Sub-area Study and Analysis; - Formulation of development scenarios; - Preparation of integrated development strategies; - Compilation of a long list of projects and programmes; and - Preparation of a short list of priority projects and programmes. - The Lower Mekong Basin (LMB) is divided into 10 sub-areas (SA) based on the hydrological conditions and country boundary.
+The Mekong Basin's part in Thailand includes SA-2T (covering Kok and Mekong river basins in the North), SA-3T (Mekong River Basin in the Northeast), SA-5T (Chi and Mun river basins), and SA-9T (Tonle Sap sub-basin).

+• Three activities were simultaneously undertaken: (i) formulation of development plan; (ii) public consultation and participation; and (iii) capacity building of the institutions and stakeholders involved in this plan.

 Activities accomplished in April 2004 encompass the preparation of Integrated National Sector Overview which presents an overview at country level of eight sectors related to the Basin Development Plan, namely, watershed management, irrigated agriculture, water supply for domestic and industrial uses, hydropower, flood management, fisheries, navigation, and tourism.
-This report gives details sub-areas 2T with focus on major sectors.
+This report gives details SA-2T with focus on major sectors.